Two Aspects of Trusting God

 Trust God while you do your part his way and trust him to do his part alongside what you are doing.
 Those are the two aspects of trusting God.

-Profiles of Perseverance Bible Study of Old Testament Men (read online)
+Everyday Women, Ever-Faithful God Study of Old Testament Women (read online)

-Profiles of Perseverance Bible Study of Old Testament Men (download pdf)
+Everyday Women, Ever-Faithful God Study of Old Testament Women (download pdf)

 The God-Dependent Woman Bible Study (read online)